gotygota/tastebuddy_docs/docs/admin/products.md

 ![Product creation](images/product_dark.png#only-dark){ loading=lazy }
 </figure>

-Products can also be created directly from an existing tasting grid (during _one-off tastings_).
-Existing categories and products will be automatically suggested to reduce the risk of duplication.
+Products can also be created directly from an existing tasting grid (for _one-off tastings_).
+Existing categories and products are automatically suggested to reduce the risk of duplication.

 !!! warning "Duplicate samples"
-    Currently, the sample related fields of a punctual tasting are not automatically filled in, even when an existing product name is selected.
-Be careful to not create duplicates, as the system will then treat them as different products for results analyses.
+    Currently the sample related fields of a point tasting are not automatically filled in, even if an existing product name is selected.
+Be careful not to create duplicates, as the system will treat them as different products when analysing the results.

-    In case some products are duplicates and mergeing them is necessary, please get in touch with us [using this form](https://tastebuddy.io/contact/) or any other mean linked to your account.
+    If some products are duplicates and need to be merged, please contact us using [using this form](https://tastebuddy.io/contact/) or any other means linked to your account.

 ## Product information update

-Products can be updated by clicking `Edit` on the relevant line in the product table available on the above page.
+Products can be updated by clicking `Edit` on the relevant row in the product table available on the above page.

 !!! tip "Filling in the additional information for further analysis"